bhumikagupta/cmps-296/README.md

 Following are the steps for the code to run :

 i) Clone the github.
-ii) Follow the instructions at https://github.com/brendano/stanford_corenlp_pywrapper to access stanford-corenlp-full-2016-10-31 and place it the package folder. iii) The data cannot be uploaded as per the policies of git.
-The code requires the yelp data for Las Vegas, a series of questions that are tagged with name, y/n, hours, stars and address for the classifier to learn.
-We made a dataset of about 300 questions with almost equal number of questions for each intent.
-Also, a pickel file is created for each intent. iv) If the data is provided, run the script Final.py for the Bot to start answering.
+ii) Follow the instructions at https://github.com/brendano/stanford_corenlp_pywrapper to access stanford-corenlp-full-2016-10-31 and place it in the package folder. iii) The data for the program can be found on https://drive.google.com/open?id=0B4Jkiq5YTLXISjdMR1E4X1dGZ1k.
+Put all the files in a data folder. iv) Run Final.py for the bot to start answering the questions.